solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-00-01-Sample-App/README.md

       ![Update APP_URL value](media/update-app-url-env.png)

 12. Copy the Nginx default to the home default.
 By default, App Service set WEBSITES_ENABLE_APP_SERVICE_STORAGE = true.
 Files stored in /home path are persisted in an Azure Storage file share, which can survive restart and shared across scale instances.
-So we need to save your own Nginx configure file under /home path.
+Due to this, save the Nginx configure file under the `/home` path.

     ```bash
     cp /etc/nginx/sites-enabled/default /home/default